Plain English Web Glossary

 FTP

 Acronym for File Transfer Protocol.
 A method of transferring files from one computer to another.
 If you run your own website by buying server space you will probably need to learn about FTP.
+If you use Church123 then don't worry about FTP - we keep everything simple.

 GIF

 Acronym for Graphic Interchange Format.
-Images come in a variety of formats (similarly, movies can come as DVDs, VHS tapes or Betamax tapes).
+Images come in a variety of formats (similarly, movies can come as Blu-ray, DVDs, VHS tapes or Betamax tapes).
 GIF is one of the main image formats for use on the web.
 GIF is particularly good for logos and line drawings.
 Photographs are better as JPEGs.

 Home Page